meowcat767/Shiori/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Catbell Open License - see the LICENSE file for details.

+(C) Catbell Software, 2026